 Photograph courtesy Flickr/Gelatobaby

 In this vast and ephemeral city, short on tradition and long on illusion, the thirst for a permanent legacy—for a taste of fame that exceeds 15 minutes—consumes us all.
 Superstars get their names in the Hollywood cement.
 Vandals settle for spray-painted glyphs on the 101.
 Philanthropists boast eponymous museums, while the merely self-absorbed turn their license plates into personal brands.
-For the rest of us there is Tom Bergin’s, the Irish pub on Fairfax, which offers mortality for the price of a beer.
+For the rest of us there is Tom Bergin’s, the Irish pub on Fairfax, which offers immortality for the price of a beer.
 Actually, 15 beers.
 Or more precisely, 15 visits, which means something like 30 or 45 or 120 beers, depending on your drinking habits.
 But who’s counting?

 To sip a pint of stout at the perfectly horseshoe-shaped bar, all oak and brass and lead glass, is to defy nearly a century’s worth of trends and fashion.
 Bergin’s opened in 1936 and moved to its current home, just south of Wilshire, in 1949.
 Since then the loyalty of steady drinkers has been rewarded with custom shamrocks, cut from cardboard, hand, painted with the patron’s first initial and last name, then stapled, like wallpaper, to every inch of the room.
 At last count there were 6,327, the newest still minty green, the oldest lost under a nicotine crust.
 Cary Grant has one.
 So does Tommy Lasorda.
 Most, however, bear the names of otherwise anonymous drinkers, men and women whose hours of bibulous escape have been recorded here for posterity.
 This summer I joined their collage.